google/transit/gtfs-realtime/spec/en/service-alerts.md

 ## Effect

 What effect does this problem have on the specified entity?
 You may specify one of the following:

-*   No service: If an Alert with Effect No service exists and conflicts with values in [Trip updates](trip-updates.md), Alerts should be considered the source of truth.
+*   No service: If an Alert with Effect No service exists and the change is not reflected in [Trip updates](trip-updates.md), Alerts should be considered the source of truth.
 Alerts with Effect No service can be used by consumers to modify trip planner behavior.
+If a stop is out of service and it affects many trips, use Alerts instead of providing TripUpdates for all trips with the skipped stop time.
 *   Reduced service
 *   Significant delays (insignificant delays should only be provided through [Trip updates](trip-updates.md)).
 *   Detour